Welcome to the Topic Submissions site for OPSC's upcoming programs.

 Submissions selected for presentation will be required to complete a Faculty Agreement (provided by OPSC) and abide by all terms and deadlines included therein.
 An overview of those terms and guidelines can be viewed here

-Video Streaming and Recording: OPSC intends to live stream and record all main hall lectures so that physicians may attend the event virtually.
+Video Streaming and Recording: OPSC intends to live stream and record all main hall lectures so that physicians may access CME event contents digitally.
 If you are

 not willing to allow recording or live streaming of your presentation, please do not submit for a main hall lecture.
 At this time, workshops are not slated for recording or broadcast to our virtual audience.

 At this time, we do anticipate remote presenting, as well as pre-recorded content being included in our programs.
 If you prefer to present that way, simply add that as a note in the final box of the submission form below.

 Online Courses do not have specific dates as their frequency and timing are determined by OPSC's Education Committee and/or Membership Committee, depending on the topics submitted.

 All fields with an asterisk are required.